 622. NOTIFICATION OF RIGHTS.

-When a witness under subpoena is not represented by counsel, the presiding member shall advise the witness of his or her privilege against self-incrimination.
+When a witness under subpoena is not represented by counsel, the presiding member shall advise the witness of the witness’s privilege against self-incrimination.

 623. RIGHT TO TRANSCRIPT.

-A witness under subpoena is entitled to receive, at the cost of producing it, a written transcript or a transcription of his or her testimony in connection with an investigation.
+A witness under subpoena is entitled to receive, at the cost of producing it, a written transcript or a transcription of the witness’s testimony in connection with an investigation.

 624. RIGHTS OF PERSONS WHO ARE SUBJECTS OF INVESTIGATIONS.